|

 Taken from the 1983-4 Year Booklet (apart from Little Johnny's sick note!)

-But the best set of rules I ever heard were on BBC TV's Porridge sitcom:
+But the best set of rules I ever heard were in the film version of the BBC TV sitcom Porridge:

 There are only two rules in this prison -